 Use a large spatula to scoop the meat mixture into a 9 x 5 x 3-inch loaf pan.
 Press down and smooth the top.

 Bake for 30 minutes.
 Carefully remove the pan and pour off any excess fat.

 Spread the remaining 1/2 cup ketchup over the top of the loaf.

-- Keep a batch or two of homemade gluten-free breadcrumbs in the freezer, and you'll be set to make gluten-free meatloaf anytime you want.
+- Keep a batch or two of homemade gluten-free breadcrumbs in the freezer, and you'll be set to make this meatloaf anytime you want.

 - Always make sure your work surfaces, utensils, pans, and tools are free of gluten.

-- Always read product labels.
+- It's also a good idea to read product labels, even if you've purchased them before.
 Manufacturers can change product formulations without notice.

 - To lighten up this recipe, swap ground turkey in place of ground beef.

 - To add a little heat to your meatloaf, sprinkle in 1/4 teaspoon of red pepper flakes.

 - For more flavor, add a couple cloves of minced garlic to the pan with the onion and bell pepper.